 Furthermore, industry jargon and terms like “blended rates” get confusing.
-Negotiations can increase confusion and lead to mistrust between nurse and recruiter.
+Negotiations can increase confusion and lead to mistrust between nurses and recruiters.
 That’s why working with agencies that do not allow for negotiations may prove to be the best agencies to work for.
 They likely give the nurse their best rate from the “get-go” and therefore actually have no room left for negotiations.

 If you’re able to negotiate with a recruiter, why weren’t they offering you their best rate from the beginning?
 Something to consider.

 4. Stay Organized

 Top paying travel nursing assignments come with a timestamp -- they are in high demand and competition is fierce.
 Truth is, agencies can’t simply submit you for a job just because you want to be considered.
 They literally have to “sell” your skills to the hospital.

 How do they do this?
 Through your paperwork, commonly referred to as your “profile” -- resume, references, skills checklists, license, etc. Having organized paperwork that can quickly (and easily) be submitted to a new agency will increase your chances of landing high-paying assignments.
 The quicker you get your paperwork to your recruiter, the faster they can submit you to a top paying job.

 Side note, many nurse managers hire travel nurses on a "first come, first serve" basis.
 Why?
 Because your agency has already vetted you, the hospital doesn’t need to do more research to determine if you’re qualified.
 The hospital needs your skills to fill a temporary staffing need.